moileigh/moileigh.github.io/_posts/2020-10-9-Losing-Power.md

 I&#39;m sure there are many factors that work together to make us more apt to be frightened or invigorated when the power goes out.
 But I&#39;m also sure that to some extent, we can choose how we respond to the storms and bumpy roads in life.

-Choose gratitude.
-Choose to see the fun of gathering around the candle in the dark.
-Choose hope.
+I hope you choose gratitude.
+I hope you choose to see the fun of gathering around the candle in the dark.
+I hope you choose Hope.